-When the Presumption Applies
+a) When the Presumption Applies

-When processing a claim, adjudicators must ensure that workers who potentially have a claim are dealt with as quickly as possible.
-Whether the disability arose "out of and in the course of" employment is one of the first determinations an adjudicator must make in processing a claim.
+When processing a claim, decision-makers must ensure that workers who potentially have a claim are dealt with as quickly as possible.
+Whether the injury arose "out of and in the course of" employment is one of the first determinations a decision-maker must make in processing a claim.

 Generally, very little information may be necessary to make this initial determination.
 For example, a worker is found unconscious and bleeding at their workplace.
-If there is no evidence available as to the cause of the disability, then it may be considered to have arisen out of and in the course of the worker's employment, and is therefore presumed to be work related.
+If there is no evidence available as to the cause of the injury, then it may be considered to have arisen out of and in the course of the worker's employment, and is therefore presumed to be work-related.
 However, other evidence may later become available.

-When the Presumption Does Not Apply
+b) When the Presumption Does Not Apply

-If there is any evidence regarding whether or not the disability was work related, then the decision-maker shall weigh the evidence, and the presumption no longer applies.

-If the decision-maker determines that, after the information gathering process is complete, the evidence weighs more against the disability being work related than for it, then the "contrary" in the presumption clause has been shown.
-The decision-maker is not required to identify an alternative explanation for the disability, supported by evidence of greater weight, in order to make this decision.
+If there is any evidence regarding whether or not the injury was work related, then the decision-maker shall weigh the evidence, and the presumption no longer applies.
+If the decision-maker determines that, after the information gathering process is complete, the evidence weighs more against the injury being work-related than for it, then the "contrary" in the presumption clause has been shown.
+The decision-maker is not required to identify an alternative explanation for the injury, supported by evidence of greater weight, in order to make this decision.